FAFSA Federal Updates for the “One Big Beautiful Bill Act (OB3)"

 Loan Program Updates

-- Student Loan Limits: Base annual and aggregate limits for undergraduate Subsidized and Unsubsidized loans remain unchanged, but PLUS loans will now count toward the new $257,500 lifetime cap.
+- Student Loan Limits: Base annual and aggregate limits for undergraduate Subsidized and Unsubsidized loans remain unchanged.
+Graduate PLUS loans are now included in the in the $257,500 lifetime cap.

-- Parent PLUS Hard Caps: Parent borrowing is no longer unlimited up to the full cost of attendance but now has an annual and aggregate limit.
+- Parent PLUS Hard Caps: Parent borrowing is no longer unlimited up to the full cost of attendance but now capped:

 - Annual Limit: $20,000 per dependent student per academic year.